 Tracks has a long term relationship with the Grey Panthers, begun in 1988 and continuing to the present.
 They explore what it means to part of the Aging Australian population and the role of the elder in contemporary Northern Territory Life.

 A unique Northern Territory dance troupe, with participants predominantly over the age of 60.
 The Grey Panthers are ‘successful’, ‘productive’, ‘healthy’ and ‘positive’ role models for active ageing and life long learning.
 The group sets high expectations for themselves and constantly rise above them, enjoying their lives and living them to the fullest.
 Anything but flighty, this amazing group show us what happens when you commit to long term extended relationships and links into your community.

 They perform regularly for special one-off events, usually charitable, and especially for older adult, and health specific organisations such as the Arthritis Foundation, University of the Third Age, and Rotary and Lions Clubs, and the Anti-Cancer Foundation, Biggest Morning Tea, and Council of the Aging (COTA).
 They are regular performers as part of Darwin’s arts and cultural calendar, including the very popular Portrait of a Senior Territorian Art Award They are also regularly used to act as Seniors in television advertising.
 They have been seen in Darwin, Batchelor, Adelaide River, Katherine, and Alice Springs.

 Together they have written, designed and performed in Grey Panther specific shows, as well as been guest performers for Track’s major performances making a major contribution to the company’s body of work.

-For more information about their performances click here.
+For more information about their past performances click here.